-The Best Printer Buyer’s Guide – Summer 2022
+The Best Printer Buyer’s Guide – Fall 2024

 Do You Still Need a Printer?
 Of Course You Do!

-Despite everyone’s move to digital paper, digital photos, and the cloud, we still all need to print a few things once in a while, and some of us need to print a whole lot all the time!
+Despite everyone’s move to digital paper, digital photos, and the cloud, we still all need to print a few things once in a while, whether it’s a concert ticket, a mail-in form, a school assignment, or a work document.
 To help you find your way through the maze of printer options available, we’ve compiled this guide to the best inkjet and laser models.

 As a rule of thumb, inkjets are great for small-volume printing that requires color, and are the only printers to consider for album-worthy photographs.
 Meanwhile, laser printers are vastly superior for large-volume printing, with color laser models suitable for business presentations.